 All information sessions will be held at the Texas A&M AgriLife Extension Service office, 1600-B Smith Rd, Austin, TX 78721

-MG Information Session 3, Wednesday, June 19, 2013, 6:00 to 7:00 PM
+- MG Information Session 2, Wednesday, March 25, 2020, 6:00 pm to 7:00 PM

 At the information session, we will cover the details of the program, and answer any questions that you may have.
 You will receive a program application at your information session.
 Applications are not available elsewhere.
-No exceptions will be made.